Euphredes/Euphredes/README.txt

 my Ship is significant with minimal ties of support, it is Sovereign.

+A Fleets evasive coersion will strike down the hands stockpiling resources with what they fear most: embarrassment.
+As a Fleet operating with maximal self-reliance, we will force collusion to pool resources into one grand bank.
+Better than the federal reserve.
+You see, reader, space is more valuable than money.
+A product that fails to sell takes up space for products that do sell.
+Porrr inventory mangement loses more sales than anyone would ever want to calculate.
+That! spurs a national warehouse sewty to distribution, not hold, resources.
+This would surely bring forth
+innovation unseen before by the people of this land.

            Oracle

 Man has AI: the talking database.
 Data